ChrisAnn609/Student-Performance-Analysis/README.md

 ```
 ### Results Of Findings

 - Attendance had little to no impact on the performance of the Students.
+In the case of one of the students- Daniel Garcia; he achieved the highest average in the class, however, was ironically absent for 30 out of the 40 days in the semester.
+- There were more Male students than Female students.
+Majority of the students were from Kingston, Jamaica.
+- The overall class average was 62.95% or Grade C.
+- Majority of the students were of Indian descent.
+-

 ### Recommendations